rezaageng/renn/README.md

 ## Auto Start Thread

 If someone or renn send message to specific text channels, renn will automatically start thread for the message

+## Auto Add Role

+Automatically add role to new member